peachpiecompiler/peachpie-docs/docs/php/msbuild.md

 The sample project file above is supposed to be saved as **`your-project-name.msbuildproj`**.
 This particular example includes all the `.php` files into the compilation, uses the PeachPie compiler and targets class library projects.
 See the section [OutputType](#outputtype) below on how to target different project types.
 The project can be opened in Visual Studio 2017, Visual Studio Code, other IDEs or used from your favorite shell to build or run the project.

 !!!note
     `Peachpie.NET.Sdk` is downloaded from a NuGet feed.
-Visual Studio resolves the Sdk automatically since 15.6.
+See [download page](/download) for details.
+    Visual Studio 15.6 or newer is recommended.

 Build the project using an IDE or the command below:
 ```bash